GUSOM Fourth Year Requirements:

 - Students primarily will learn management skills at a level of the non-specialty physician, and be expected to master a list of important procedures as determined by the clerkship director.

 GUSOM Fourth Year Intramural Electives:

-The list of Intramural Electives offered by Georgetown University School of Medicine are arranged by Departments below.
+The list of Intramural Electives offered by Georgetown University School of Medicine is arranged by Departments below.
 A searchable PDF file of the M4 Course Catalog is available on the Student Intranet in the Lottery Folder.

 - Emergency Medicine